 Assessment of CCS for Gas-Fired Power PlantsModern, utility-scale natural gas combined cycle (NGCC) power plants have relatively modest CO2 emissions per megawatt-hour (compared with coal-fired plants), but their predominance in West Coast electricity markets—particularly California—places them among the WESTCARB region’s largest CO2 point sources.
-To provide information on the potential for CCS application on NGCC units, WESTCARB is conducting an integrated study of CO2 capture, compression, transportation, and utilization/storage technologies for both retrofit and new-build applications.
-The study includes a review of CO2 capture technologies suitable for NGCC application, an examination of the proximity of California NGCC plant sites to locations with CO2-enhanced hydrocarbon recovery or saline formation storage opportunities, engineering-economic modeling of the cost and performance impacts of applying select CCS technologies at one or more NGCC plant sites, and the development of a conceptual design for a CCS pilot plant at a California NGCC or gas turbine cogeneration plant.
+To better understand the impacts of CCS on NGCC units, WESTCARB conducted an integrated study of CO2 capture, compression, transportation, and utilization/storage technologies for both retrofit and new-build applications.
+The study reviewed CO2 capture technologies suitable for NGCC application, mapped the proximity of California NGCC plants to locations with CO2-enhanced hydrocarbon recovery or saline storage potential, and modeled the cost and performance impacts of applying CCS at retrofit and new-build NGCC plant sites.
+Participation in the study by California electric utilities helped assure real-world relevance and facilitate engagement with key stakeholders.
 A WESTCARB Preliminary Assessment tabulated California NGCC plant design and operational characteristics and examined plot plans and/or satellite photos to ascertain space availability for potential addition of CO2 capture and compression equipment.
-Engineering-economic evaluations—currently being conducted by Shaw Power Group—will examine additional factors to better assess the suitability of existing and future California NGCC units for selected capture technologies.
-Lawrence Livermore National Laboratory has completed a preliminary geology report on the suitability of CO2 utilization and storage options beneath or near 42 California NGCC facilities.
-Participation in the study by California electric utilities will help assure “real world” relevance and facilitate engagement with key stakeholders.
+Lawrence Livermore National Laboratory developed a preliminary geology report on the suitability of CO2 utilization and storage options beneath or near 42 California NGCC facilities.
+The final engineering-economic report was published by the California Energy Commission.

 |